What Drill Press Speed Should I Use? (+Drill Press Speed Chart)

 Plug cutters | all sizes | 1000 RPM | 500 RPM |

 Once you have selected the type of drill bit, find the diameter size you need.
-Next to that drill size, you will find the drill press speed to use for brass (first column), aluminum (second column), or steel (column on the right).
+Next to that drill size, you will find what drill press speed to use for brass (first column), aluminum (second column), or steel (column on the right).

 Drill type & diameter Inch | Drill type & diameter mm | Brass | Aluminum | Steel |